dali-lab/build/milestones/week01/pm-team-meeting.md

 What are your goals for this meeting?
 How are you going to accomplish everything?
 Prepare your team for the meeting – what do they need to know going into it?

 ## Meet Your Team
 Good team relationships are super important.
-Everyone won’t be best friends overnight (nor do they never need to be), but spending time on getting to know each other communicates that team dynamics matter, individuals matter, and that alone accomplishes half the battle.
+Everyone won’t be best friends overnight (nor do they ever need to be), but spending time on getting to know each other communicates that team dynamics matter, individuals matter, and that alone accomplishes half the battle.
 Temptation is to blow through the ‘soft stuff,’ but take the time to do it right.

   * **Do something fun together or get a meal**
       * Going on an adventure, solving a tangible problem, getting a meal all serve to share a team experience that is focused on your team as humans, not as developers or designers (that will come later).
 The goal is to establish a comfortable, family-esque feeling within the team.
 Remember that healthy (and fun!) team dynamics are key to team success.
 Imagine delivering bad news to someone – would you rather be talking to someone you already have good rapport with, or barely know? <!-- Links to team dynamics articles, team building -->